Sargon II: Proxy wars and minor conflicts

 A pressing concern for Sargon was the kingdom of Urartu in the north.
 Though no longer as powerful as it had been in the past, when it at times rivalled Assyria in strength and influence, Urartu still remained an alternative suzerain for many smaller states in the north.
-In 718, Sargon intervened in Mannea, one of these states.
-This campaign was as much a military effort as it was a diplomatic one; King Iranzu of Mannea had been an Assyrian vassal for more than 25 years and had requested Sargon to aid him.
-A rebellion by the Urartu-aligned noble Mitatti occupied half of Iranzu's kingdom, but thanks to Sargon Mitatti's uprising was suppressed.
-Shortly after the victory over the rebels, Iranzu died and Sargon intervened in the succession, supporting Iranzu's son Aza rise to the throne of Mannea.
+In 718, Sargon intervened in Mannaea, one of these states.
+This campaign was as much a military effort as it was a diplomatic one; King Iranzu of Mannaea had been an Assyrian vassal for more than 25 years and had requested Sargon to aid him.
+A rebellion by the Urartu-aligned noble Mitatti occupied half of Iranzu's kingdom, but thanks to Sargon, Mitatti's uprising was suppressed.
+Shortly after the victory over the rebels, Iranzu died and Sargon intervened in the succession, supporting Iranzu's son Aza rise to the throne of Mannaea.
 Another son, Ullusunu, contested his brother's accession and was supported in his efforts against him by Rusa I of Urartu.

 Another of Sargon's prominent foreign enemies was the powerful and expansionist Midas of Phrygia in central Anatolia.
 Sargon worried about a possible alliance between Phrygia and Urartu and Midas' use of proxy warfare by encouraging Assyrian vassal states to rebel.
 Sargon could not fight against Midas directly but had to deal with uprisings by his vassals among the Syro-Hittite states, most of them located in remote locations in the mountains of southern Anatolia.
 It was crucial to keep control over the regions of Tabal and Quwê to prevent communication between Midas and Rusa.
 Tabal—several minor states competing with each other, contested between Assyria, Phrygia and Urartu—was particularly important since it was rich in natural resources (including silver).
 Sargon campaigned against Tabal in 718, mostly against Kiakki of Shinuhtu, who withheld tribute and conspired with Midas.
 Sargon could not conquer Tabal because of its isolation and difficult terrain.
 Instead, Shinuhtu was given to a rival Tabalian ruler, Kurtî of Atunna.
 Kurtî conspired with Midas at some point between 718 and 713, but later maintained his allegiance to Sargon.